-Magazine publisher and consultant Caroline Issa is well known as a perennial street style favourite, swarmed by photographers during fashion week for her effortlessly elegant, thoughtful ensembles, always topped off by a signature shoe.
-As fashion director of independent fashion biannual title Tank and editor of online magazine Because, the Montreal native is an established fixture on the fashion week circuit, often photographed by bloggers and photographers like Scott Schuman and Garance Doré.
-Earlier this year she also launched a line of ready to wear essentials with American retailer Nordstrom , and in July 2019, a seven-piece capsule collection for Label/Mix.
+Magazine publisher and consultant Caroline Issa is well known as a perennial street style favourite.
+As chief executive and fashion director of London-based biannual title Tank and editor of online magazine Because, the Montreal native is an established fixture on the fashion week circuit, often photographed by bloggers and photographers like Scott Schuman and Garance Doré.
+In February 2015, she also launched a line of ready-to-wear essentials with American retailer Nordstrom , and in July 2019, a seven-piece capsule collection for Label/Mix.